DevPatel1102/Quizzy/README.md

 - **Progress Tracking:** Shows the current question and total questions.
 - **Results Screen:** Displays the user's final score and the total number of questions.

+## Dependency

+- The app uses the following Flutter packages:
+  - http: For making API calls.
+  - sharedPrefrences: For sending data between screens